Outcomes and Impacts

 People can recover from substance addiction, and ATR helps.

 How has ATR helped individuals in recovery?

-ATR involves each participant in the planning of their recovery goals and provides care coordination and support for basic needs to remove obstacles to recovery, resulting in positive outcomes for participants during their time in the program, removing obstacles to recovery with a low per participant cost of less than $2000 on average.
-After just six months in ATR, the greatest measurable areas of impact show that nearly all ATR participants are able to maintain abstinence from drugs or alcohol and have no new involvement in the Criminal Justice System, have an increase in housing stability, high levels of employment and feel better about their quality of life.
+ATR involves each participant in the planning of their recovery goals and provides care coordination and support for basic needs the entire time they are in the program, removing obstacles to recovery with a low per participant cost of less than $2000 on average.
+After just six months in ATR, the greatest measurable areas of impact show that nearly all ATR participants are able to maintain abstinence from drugs or alcohol, have no new involvement in the Criminal Justice System, have an increase in housing stability, high levels of employment and feel better about their quality of life.

 At the six-month discharge from ATR, nearly all ATR participants have successfully maintained abstinence from drugs and alcohol.

 Increase in the percentage of participants securing employment while in ATR.

 The majority of ATR participants successfully complete the training.

 At discharge from ATR, fewer participants are dependent on Public Assistance.

 Significantly fewer participants went to hospital emergency rooms while in ATR.